avnerjose/VueJS-MontyHall/README.md

 The secret of this game if that most times, if you change you choice at the end you have bigger chances to win.

+## How to use this project?

+1 - Choose the amount of doors
+2 - Choose the winning door
+3 - Start the game
+4 - Click on a door to select it
+5 - Click on the door's knob to open the door and reveal what is inside

 ## Project setup